-Calculate SPRINT topological variables.
+Calculate SPRINT topological variables from an adjacency matrix.

-The SPRINT topological variables are calculated from the largest eigenvalue, $\lambda$ of an $n \times n$ adjacency matrix and its corresponding eigenvector, $\mathbf{V}$ , using:
+The SPRINT topological variables are calculated from the largest eigenvalue, λ of an $n \times n$ adjacency matrix and its corresponding eigenvector, V, using:

-$$s_i = \sqrt{n} \lambda v_i$$
+$$s_i = \sqrt{n}\lambda v_i$$

 You can use different quantities to measure whether or not two given atoms/molecules are adjacent or not in the adjacency matrix.
 The simplest measure of adjacency is is whether two atoms/molecules are within some cutoff of each other.
 Further complexity can be added by insisting that two molecules are adjacent if they are within a certain distance of each other and if they have similar orientations.